photon-js/universal-deploy/docs/framework-developers.md

 A server entry is any module that should handle server-side requests (SSR, API routes, middleware).
 You register entries using `addEntry`.

-It's a de-facto standard that server entries should respect the `Fetchable` interface.
+It's recommended that server entries follow the `Fetchable` interface, which is becoming a de-facto standard for server-side handlers.

 ```ts
 // Fetchable interface